-If you’re looking for an elegant, delicious dinner that can be made in just 30 minutes, try my Pan Seared Scallops and Pasta with Creamy Lemon Garlic Sauce.
-It’s dairy-free and will impress your family and dinner guests!
+If you're looking for an elegant, delicious dinner that can be made in just 30 minutes, try my Pan Seared Scallops with Pasta and Creamy Lemon Garlic Sauce.
+It's dairy-free and will impress your family and dinner guests!

 Seafood and pasta are arguably the two best foods in the whole world.
-They are definitely two of my favorite foods in the world.
+They are definitely two of my favorite foods.
 Such an incredible pairing of textures and flavor possibilities with seafood and pasta!

 Before I had to go mostly dairy-free, I would gorge on creamy seafood pasta almost any time it was offered at a restaurant.
 I couldn't resist!
 And when I go out to eat, I love to order food that I wouldn't normally make at home.
 For a long time, that meant scallops.